 Memorable Manitobans: Sidney Till Handscomb (1868-1926)

-He married Mary Teressa Pratt (?-1941) on 8 September 1897.
-They had two children: Earl Wesley Handscomb (b 1898), and Charles Harold Handscomb (b 1902).
+On 8 September 1897, he married Mary Teressa Pratt (1875-1941) at Winnipeg.
+They had two children: Earle Wesley Handscomb (1898-1944), and Charles Harold Handscomb (1902-1952).
 He was a member of the Masons (King Edward Preceptory, Knights Templar, Khartum Temple of the Mystic Shrine), a Past Grand Representative and Past Grand Patriarch of the IOOF.
-He was also a member of the Ancient Order of United Workmen, COF, and Winnipeg Council of Commercial Travelers.
+He was also a member of the Ancient Order of United Workmen, Canadian Order of Foresters, and Winnipeg Council of Commercial Travelers.

 1901 Canada census, Automated Genealogy.

-Birth registrations for Handscomb children, Manitoba Vital Statistics.
+Birth registrations [Earl Wesley Handscomb, Charles Harold Handscomb], Manitoba Vital Statistics.

 Obituary [Mary T. Handscomb], Winnipeg Free Press, 15 December 1941, page 4.